Part 2. How to Manage Your Infrastructure as Code

 Scale

-Provisioning tools scale very well.
-For example, the self-service approach mentioned in the previous section—where you have a library of reusable modules managed by Ops and used by Devs to deploy the infrastructure they need—can scale to thousands of developers and tens of thousands of resources, something that would be a nightmare to manage with ad hoc scripts.
+Provisioning tools are highly scalable.
+For example, the self-service approach mentioned in the previous section—where you have a library of reusable modules managed by Ops and used by Devs to deploy the infrastructure they need—can scale to thousands of developers and tens of thousands of resources.

 Deployment strategies